IntelligentTrading/trading/DEPLOYMENT.md

 In order to scale the web or worker instances just `heroku ps:scale web=1` or `heroku ps:scale worker=1` correspondingly.
 To turn off the instance put the value 0 `heroku ps:scale worker=0`.

+## Creating new users

+Creating user can be done by webserver/create_user.py script.
+To create user call `heroku run python webserver/create_user.py` It will return the api_key of created user.